brugr9/brugr9.github.io/ImmersiveVideo/README.md

 ![Screenshot of Plugin Content](Docs/ScreenshotPluginContent.jpg "Screenshot of Plugin Content")

-A plugin providing with media content for 2D Planar and 360° Spherical Video playback as well as for Scene Capture (VGA, HD, FullHD).
+A game plugin providing with media content for 2D Planar and 360° Spherical Video playback as well as for Scene Capture (VGA, HD, FullHD).

 ### Features